SantiCoAr/GPS-Madrid/README.md

 nx-loopback / dataclass error on import	Downgrade to networkx==3.3 Slow map rendering	Use the optimized resalta_ruta (subgraph + thin lines) Address not found	Check accent/case normalization in the gazetteer CSV

-📜 License
-This project is licensed under the MIT License — see LICENSE for details.

 🙌 Acknowledgments
 OpenStreetMap contributors and the OSMnx project